kurokikaze/moonlands/cards.md

 - Eye of the Storm (choice between two alternatives)
 - Flame Control (rearranging energy)
 - Flame Hyren (distributing energy)
-- Fog Bank (ability to be attacked)
 - Fossik
 - Gar (select in case of tie)
-- Giant Parmalag (ability to be attacked)
 - Giant Vulbor (discarding, choice between alternatives)
 - Heat Lens (looking at hand and discarding)
 - Hood of Hiding (ability to be attacked)